 Highlights of the report include:

-- $7.8 million total allocated for new dairy initiatives for the 2021 fiscal year
+- $7.8 million allocated for new dairy initiatives during the 2023 fiscal year

 - Collaborative and synergistic initiatives across three campuses